novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

 A visual novel is a type of game where the player reads a lot of text and interacts with the characters.

-I'm not doing a great job of explaining this, lets consult <a href="https://en.wikipedia.org/wiki/Visual_novel">Wikipedia</a>.
+I'm not doing a great job of explaining this, so let's consult <a href="https://en.wikipedia.org/wiki/Visual_novel">Wikipedia</a>.

 <div>
   <blockquote cite="https://en.wikipedia.org/wiki/Visual_novel">